fbpx

 1. Nana Alba lavender

-Nana Alba Lavender is perhaps the most popular variety of white lavender.
-This dwarf variety of English Lavender is well suited to the front of border gardens and to growing in containers.
-Nana Alba Lavender is a UK heirloom variety bred by Charles Musgrave.
+Nana Alba lavender is perhaps the most popular variety of white lavender to grow.
+This dwarf variety of English lavender is well suited to the front of border gardens and to growing in containers.
+‘Nana Alba’ is a UK heirloom variety bred by Charles Musgrave.

-Nana Alba Lavender (Lavandula angustifolia ‘Nana Alba’) is a very small variety.
+Nana Alba lavender (Lavandula angustifolia ‘Nana Alba’) is a very small variety.
 Plants reach only 12″-16″ tall (30-40 cm).
 Nana Alba Lavender is hardy in Zones 5-9.
-Nana Alba Lavender is sometimes called Baby White Lavender.
+Nana Alba lavender is sometimes called Baby White lavender.

 White lavender - ballerina white flowers